Why is my site not ranking anymore?

 - Use completely white hat SEO methods to get your backlinks.
 Guest blogging and forum posts is probably the best way to do this – and it brings in non-SE traffic too.

 Now back to my disappearing page.
-As I said, domain age is definitely right up there now.
+As I said, domain age was definitely right up there.
 I checked out long tail words going down to 40 broad searches a month and found all top 10 domains were well aged.
-This is so different to a year ago.

-I also found that depending on the country you were searching in, the domain extension is almost universally .com.
-Even results in the UK major on .com rather than .co.uk.
+I also found back then that depending on the country you were searching in, the domain extension was almost universally .com.
+But that was back in 2012.

 I also found that on the whole for major keywords the backlinks still make a difference, but as you go down in search numbers, they are far less important.